Sums-of-Products/gibby/README.md

 ```bash
 g++ -std=c++17 -march=native -O3 -o gibby gibby.cpp
 ```

-The mandatory parameters are the data file (the datasets used in the experiments are  in the data folder) and the number of main iterations of the MCMC algorithm.
-For example, run
+The mandatory parameters are the data file (datasets used in the experiments are located in the `data` folder) and the number of main MCMC iterations.
+For example, to run the algorithm using

 ```bash
 ./gibby  data/asia1k.dat -iter 1000
 ```
+Currently, only discrete data can be processed using the BDeu scoring system.

 ## 🔧 Optional Parameters

 | Parameter | Description | Default |